Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Supportive Medical Treatments

-Antihistamines: Reduce itching, particularly sedating antihistamines taken at bedtime to improve sleep
+Antihistamines: Reduce itching, particularly sedating antihistamines at bedtime for sleep

-Antifungal or antiviral medications: If fungal or viral (eczema herpeticum) infections develop
+Antifungal or antiviral medications: If fungal or viral infections develop

-Phototherapy (light therapy): UV light treatment for widespread eczema—effective but requires multiple office visits weekly
+Phototherapy (light therapy): UV light treatment for widespread eczema

 When to See a Doctor